-healthcare utilization and costs compared with those with mild and moderate disease.
-This could be potentially because patients with severe disease have previously been shown to have greater organ involvement, faster disease progression, and increased flare frequency and intensity than patients with mild or moderate disease^{1,2,3,4}.
+Patients with severe disease had markedly greater health care utilization and costs compared with those with mild and moderate disease.
+This could potentially be because patients with severe disease have previously been shown to have greater organ involvement, faster disease progression, and increased flare frequency and intensity than patients with mild or moderate disease(1-4).
 For patients with severe SLE, the annual rate of hospitalization was 2-fold greater than that of patients with milder forms of SLE.
 Patients with severe SLE also required 10% more ED visits than patients with mild disease.
-The greatest effect of SLE severity on cost was for outpatient visits.
-Mean annual SLE-related costs for hospitalizations were \$27,937 for mild SLE compared with \$49,474 for severe SLE in patients with ≥ 1 admission; mean annual outpatient visit costs were \$10,396 for mild SLE compared with \$23,468 for severe SLE in patients with ≥ 1 visit.
+The greatest impact of SLE severity on cost was for outpatient visits.
+Mean annual SLE-related costs for hospitalizations were \$27,937 for mild SLE compared with \$49,474 for severe SLE in patients with $\geq 1$ admission; mean annual outpatient visit costs were \$10,396 for mild SLE compared with \$23,468 for severe SLE in patients with $\geq 1$ visit.